On this page

-You will work with veterans, who serve or have served at least one day in the Australian Defence Force, and war widows and widowers.
+You will work with veterans, who serve or have served at least one day in the Australian Defence Force (ADF), and their dependants such as war widows and widowers.

 Veterans may be of any age or gender.
-Their support needs will vary, and could include support for physical and mental health conditions related to their service.
+Their care needs will vary and could include support for physical and mental health conditions related to their service.